swhi3635/bad-ideas/blog/content/mk2-vr6-engine-trouble.md

 ![clutch disc]({lightbox}vr6-engine-damage/clutch-disc001.jpg) ![flywheel]({lightbox}vr6-engine-damage/flywheel001.jpg)

 After removing the transmission, I attached the engine stand bracket to the rear mounting points.
 I could only manage to attach it using 3 of the 4 arms, but this seems to be fairly common practice with these engines.
-I had buy some bolts at the hardware store since the bolts for the rear engine mount weren't long enough.
+I bought some bolts at the hardware store since the bolts for the rear engine mount weren't long enough.
 If I remember correctly, the bolts are M10x1.5 and 75mm in length.
 I needed several washers as well.

 Once the bracket was on, I hoisted the engine up and attached the engine stand to the bracket.
-Then I lowered the engine such that the weight of the engine was resting on the stand.
+Then I lowered the engine such that the stand was supporting the full weight of the engine.
 Voila!

 ![engine mounted on engine stand]({lightbox}vr6-engine-damage/engine-on-stand001.jpg) ![close-up of engine stand bracket connected to rear engine mounting point]({lightbox}vr6-engine-damage/engine-on-stand002.jpg)

 ## Removing the head
 I decided to removed the head so I could get a better idea of the condition of some of the engine internals.
 Since the previous owners had clearly done some haggard work on the wiring harness and a number of other parts of the Passat, I wasn't very confident that this engine was in good shape.

 I removed the upper timing cover, camshafts, and valve lifters.
 With the upper timing cover camshafts removed, I was able to do a quick inspection of the upper timing chain and guide, which are in remarkably good shape.
-These must have also been replaced recently.
-I then removed the 20 bolts that secure the head to the engine block and lifted the head off of the block.
+These must have been replaced around the same time the clutch was replaced.
+I then removed the 20 bolts that secure the head to the engine block and pulled the head off.

 ![upper timing cover removed, revealing cam gears and upper timing chain]({lightbox}vr6-engine-damage/upper-timing-chain001.jpg) ![head with camshafts and lifters removed]({lightbox}vr6-engine-damage/head-lifters-removed001.jpg)